 Yes, it’s legal.
 Natural burial has been around as long as humans, including in Canada.
 Today it is regularly practiced within several faiths.
 Far from being something new, the growing interest in natural burial is actually a revival of the traditional way of many of our ancestors, before deathcare became commercialized.

 Natural, or green burial.
 What's a body to do?

-End of life decisions can be confusing and uncomfortable.
-Here are answers to the questions we frequently receive.
+Making end-of-life decisions can be confusing.
+We hope sharing answers to our most frequently asked questions helps.
 If you can’t find the answer to your question, please get in touch.

 Is natural burial legal?+

 Cremation is far from environmentally friendly.
 One to two SUV sized tanks of gas are required to burn a body.
 The incinerator operates at 760 to 1150° C for one to three hours, releasing carbon dioxide into the atmosphere and unless the crematorium has invested in a modern retort, other toxins reach the atmosphere.
 After the flame process, the bones are pulverized into ‘ashes’.
 These cremated remains are very high in pH and sodium, which is harmful to roots and leaves.
 (An amendment product is available which can help to neutralize this).

 Does a natural burial need to take place quickly after death?+